VictoriaGomesDS/First_Python_Pd_Manipulating_Challenge/README.md

 This challenge consists of writing a script that performs the following tasks:

-1. Open the file Medição.xls and transform it into a DataFrame with the Pandas Library, this DataFrame should have the following columns:
+1. Open the file Mediçao.xls and transform it into a DataFrame with the Pandas Library, this DataFrame should have the following columns:
 ![image](https://user-images.githubusercontent.com/102270053/189184191-00cfe802-9c0e-4f63-a77c-a0345ee89d6d.png)

 2. Select only the 1-minute continuous intervals from the Time column.
 Example: the script should select only continuous intervals that start at HH:mm:00 and end at HH:mm:59, where HH (hour) mm (minute) must be the same in the interval.